Open-Transactions/protocol-docs/content/docs/xml/OTuser.md

   set of credentials a Nym has.
 I though this was only used so sign other keys or something so I don't know why it's included here.
   * Attribute `ID`: Identifier.
 The ID of the (sub)credential.
-  * Attribute `valid`: String.
+  * Attribute `valid`: Boolean.
 Whether or not this key is still valid.
 TODO: who/what determines this?
 * Element `keyCredential`: presumably one of the encryption or signing keys.
   * Attribute `masterID`: Identifier.
 The ID of the master credential.
   * Attribute `ID`: Identifier.
 The ID of the (sub)credential.
-  * Attribute `valid`: String.
+  * Attribute `valid`: Boolean.
 Whether or not this key is still valid.
 TODO: who/what determines this?

 ## References